vk4ice/VK-DMR/README.md

 Satellites zone for chasing the birds. (use the side monitor button to open the mute)
 All RF DMR repeaters in VK

 Other inclusions:
 A disconnect (4000) available in the Hotspots zones.
 (Not sure if we need it, so this might be removed in a later codeplug) Just select ” Disconnect” (just like any talk group) and hit the PTT.
 I was experimenting......

-TG1910 (Links all ARNSW funded repeaters down south) TG1911 (Links two ARNSW funded repeaters in Far North Qld) Port Macquarie have announced they will be commissioning a repeater for DMR (maybe co-sited with VK2RCN) I’m awaiting the final frequency assignment.
+TG1910 (Links all ARNSW funded repeaters down south) TG1911 (Links two ARNSW funded repeaters in Far North Qld)

+Port Macquarie have announced they will be commissioning a repeater for DMR (maybe co-sited with VK2RCN) I’m awaiting the final frequency assignment.
 It is pretty much ready to go in the codeplug, apart from the repeater’s frequencies.

-Both, VHF and UHF simplex frequencies are now in the Hotspot zones for quick access (TG99 Time slot1).
+Both, VHF and UHF DMR simplex frequencies are now in the Hotspot zones for quick access (TG99 Time slot1).
 They are called Sim_VHF and Sim_UHF  in the channel list (144.800MHz and 439.200MHz) I had a long simplex chat with Paul (VK4FPPR )today on UHF Simplex, so it does work well.

 14 new DMR repeaters have been added to the network, so these needed to be slid into position.

 For the brave.....load this one and give it a try.
 I downloaded the  BARC codeplug for the RT3S, added the newly added talk-groups, added the DMR ID database (and added a hotspot zone for